The following overview enlists stock-exchange registered companies currently operating in Western Sahara. Updated 17 September 2023.

 Expedia Group Inc, United States

 The Expedia group branding itself as “one of the world’s leading travel companies” markets travels to – and accommodation in – Western Sahara, branding it as destinations in “Morocco”.
-This done on the sites Expedia.com, Vrbo.com, Hotels.com, Hotwire.com, Orbitz.com, Travelocity.com, Trivago.com and CarRentals.com.
+This is done on the sites Expedia.com, Vrbo.com, Hotels.com, Hotwire.com, Orbitz.com, Travelocity.com, Trivago.com and CarRentals.com.
 WSRW has not yet written to the company.

 Kosmos Energy Ltd, USA